Dynatrace/AWSMonitoringTutorials/README.md

 # AWSMonitoringTutorials

 In this tutorial we have different labs where we learn different use cases on how to monitor applications and services on AWS with Dynatrace SaaS.
+The same will also work if you have Dynatrace Managed installed On-Premise.
+Also remember: Dynatrace can not only monitor your AWS Environments but all your Apps deployed on premise, Azure, OpenStack, OpenShift, VMWare or anywhere else!

 1. [Lab 1: Setting up AWS Monitoring through Cloud Watch Integration](#lab-1-setup-dyntrace-aws-monitoring-integration)
 2. [Lab 2: Monitoring EC2 Instances with Dynatrace OneAgent](#lab-2-install-oneagent-on-ec2-instance)